Great Mosque of Tlemcen: History

 The mosque was founded by the Almoravid emir Yusuf ibn Tashfin in 1082 when he founded the city of Tagrart (present-day Tlemcen), an extension of the earlier Idrisid-era city of Agadir.
 However, the mosque was renovated and decorated by his son and successor, Ali ibn Yusuf.
-Among other things, the celebrated dome near the mosque's mihrab dates from this renovation, which an inscription below the dome indicates was completed in 1136 CE.
+Among other things, the celebrated dome near the mosque's mihrab dates from this renovation, which an inscription below the dome indicates was completed in 1136.
 Curiously, however, the actual name of the emir has been erased from the inscription, possibly by the Almohads who ruled the city after the Almoravids.
 It is also believed that the old Almoravid palace of the city, the Qasr al-Qadima or Qasr al-Bali ("Old Palace"), directly adjoined the mosque on its northwestern side.

-In 1236 CE Sultan Yaghmorasan, the founder of the Abdalwadid dynasty of Tlemcen, added the mosque's minaret near its courtyard.
+In 1236, Sultan Yaghmorasan, the founder of the Abdalwadid dynasty of Tlemcen, added the mosque's minaret near its courtyard.
 Yaghmorasan also modified the areas around the courtyard and extended the mosque structure northwards.
 The original mosque likely had a larger rectangular courtyard whose position and proportions would have been similar to the courtyards of earlier mosques in Al-Andalus, whereas Yaghmorasan's modifications left the mosque with a square courtyard whose middle axis is no longer aligned with the middle axis of the mosque.
 The less ornate dome in the middle of the prayer hall today probably also dates from this time.

 Next to the mosque there used to be an Islamic court (Mahkama) and an Islamic university.
 In 1875, during French colonial control, the mosque was declared, along with other major monuments of the city, a "Historic Monument" and placed under certain protective measures.
 Around the same time, French architects carried out the first modern repairs, restorations, and studies of the mosque.

 Architecture

 View of the prayer hall, showing the horseshoe arches and the transverse polylobed arches, c.
 1889.
 The large (partly damaged) chandelier, popularly attributed to Yaghmorasan, is also visible on the right.

 The floor plan of the mosque is approximately 50 by 60 m deep.
 Although the mosque is designed for a typical rectangular floor plan, the northwestern corner of the mosque is truncated because of the original presence of a palace on this side.
-Like most North African mosques, its has a hypostyle prayer hall and an internal courtyard (sahn).
+Like most North African mosques, it has a hypostyle prayer hall and an internal courtyard (sahn).

 The prayer hall is divided into 13 naves or aisles by 12 rows of horseshoe arches running perpendicular to the southeastern qibla wall.
 Two transverse rows of arches – one on the south side of the courtyard and another about halfway between the courtyard and the qibla wall – also feature polylobed arches, and another polylobed arch runs transversally before the bay in front of the mihrab (niche symbolizing the direction of prayer).